Liability to Passengers

 A private carrier has no lien at common law in relation to goods carried.
 A common carrier has no lien for a general balance, unless so specified by contract.
 Particular liens for a general account may arise by custom or usage.

-When goods have been delivered to a common carrier and they’re damaged, the owner is the primary person with a right to sue.
-Where the consignor remains owner, he retains the right to take action.
+When goods have been delivered to a common carrier, and they’re damaged, the owner is the primary person with a right to sue.
+Where the consignor remains the owner, he retains the right to take action.
 The principle that the owner is the proper party to sue may be varied by the terms of a contract between the consignor and consignee.

 A carrier is obliged to obey notices stopping goods in transit by the seller who is unpaid, exercising the statutory right under the Sale of Goods Act.
 The seller may elect to resume possession of the goods.
 The notice need not be given in any particular form.
-The carrier is obliged to redeliver the goods of the seller.
-The cost must be borne by the seller.
-If he fails to do so he may be liable for having converted the goods.